 The couple purchased a home in Simcoe two years ago when they first decided it was time to retire, but a number of would-be purchasers saw their offers on the Island business fall through.
 “It’s been quite a time,” admitted Ms. Kearns.
 But the children are probably more disappointed with the move than their parents.

 “Most of our children and grandchildren have grown up here, most have worked here and they spend all their summers here,” said Mr. Kearns.

 Asked if she is unhappy about leaving the heat of the kitchen behind, Ms. Kearns laughed.
 “Ten minutes from Lake Erie and it gets hotter than Hades in Simcoe, up to 140 degrees in the summer,” she laughed.
 “But there is this little thing called air conditioning,” rejoined her husband.
 “You just have to get from the car to the store to home.”

 Although the couple’s departure is sad news for Manitoulin, the silver lining is that the new owners have committed to keeping the restaurant open.

 “The one fellow who wants to buy it wasn’t going to, maybe operate a store or lease it out, but the folks who are buying it have said they will keep it open,” said Mr. Kearns.

 Experienced?
-“Well, no, Jess and Jackie, they don’t have a lot of experience,” she chuckled.
+“Well, no, Jeff and Jackie, they don’t have a lot of experience,” she chuckled.
 But the Kearns remain confident the new owners will set out in a much better position than they did when they first arrived.